 Two such faithful members, James Ewudzie and Frederick Antwi, assisted me one day in the Accra Ghana Temple.
-Several years before Latter-day Saint missionaries arrived in Ghana, James had been part of a group of about

-Once the Accra Temple was dedicated, both James and Fred traveled over four hours, one way, every week so that they could be temple workers.
-As I performed ordinances with them, I was overcome with the sense of history that surrounded me.
+Several years before Latter-day Saint missionaries arrived in Ghana, James had been part of a group of about 1,000 people who used the Book of Mormon and other Church materials in their church services.
+They prayed for the day that I was overcome with the sense of history that surrounded me.
 Realizing the Church history in Africa that the two of them represented, I felt like it was akin to having John Taylor or Wilford Woodruff or other early members of the Church with me doing those ordinances.

-What I saw, experienced, and felt in West Africa was being part of what the Lord told Enoch would happen: "And righteousness will I send down out of heaven; and truth will I send forth out of the earth, to bear testimony of mine Only Begotten; . . . and righteousness and truth will I cause to sweep the earth as with a flood, to gather out mine elect from the four quarters of the earth" (Moses 7:62).
+What I saw, experienced, and felt in West Africa was being part of what the Lord told Enoch would happen: "And righteousness will I send down out of heaven; and truth will I send forth out of the earth, to bear testimony of mine Only Begotten; ... and righteousness and truth will I cause to sweep the earth as with a flood, to gather out mine elect from the four quarters of the earth" (Moses 7:62).

 I saw righteousness and truth sweeping across the African continent and the elect being gathered from that part of the world.
-My testimony of the Restoration was enhanced because I saw that important part of the Restoration happening before my eyes.
+My testimony of the Restoration was enhanced because

+I saw that important part of the Restoration happening before my eyes.